imjihuan/fuego/docs/rst_src/Jenkins_Visualization.rst

 versus build number) or tables (a table of results versus build number).

-There are 3 different chart output options in Fuego 1.2:
+There are 4 different chart output options:

  1) A plot of benchmark measures (called "measure_plot")
+ 2) a table of benchmarks measures and reference values (called "measure_table")
- 2) A table of testcase results (called "testcase_table")
+ 3) A table of testcase results (called "testcase_table")
- 3) A table of testcase summary counts per testset (called "testset_summary_table")
+ 4) A table of testcase summary counts per testset (called "testset_summary_table")

 A user can control what type of visualization is used for a test using a file called :ref:`chart_config.json`.
 This file is in the test